-Historians who worked on the period of the Middle Ages specifies that "many vineyards were planted around Amiens and the harvest was abundant".
-Fact, difficult to believe by the current locals because the weather is never sunny all year in northern France.
+Historians having worked about the Middle Ages period specifies that "many vineyards were planted around Amiens and the harvest was important".
+This is difficult to believe because the weather is never sunny all year in northern France.
 It wasn't an exceptional wine but at that time the first preoccupation was the food.
 The wine was used for sauces preparation, to add more tasty (spice).

-The activity was as important as the cultivating the land but the cultivation of wines deteriorated after the most rigorous winter of 1323.
+The activity was as important as the traditional cultivating but the cultivation of wines deteriorated after the most rigorous winter of 1323.

 The coat of arms

 The knights paticipating in the first Crusades needed to differentiate themselves: it was the emergence of shields and coat of arms.
 They meet certain criteria, such as the choice of color according to the region of origin.